-Have you seen The Social Dilemma yet?
+Have you considered using The Social Dilemma in ELA?
 It’s a powerful documentary from Netflix, focusing on how social media is affecting us on personal, political, cultural, and global levels.
 In so many ways, it’s an ideal text for our students.

 First, there’s the content.
 The Social Dilemma pushes us to consider how tech companies are changing our values, our core behaviors, and our politics.
 It brings up huge issues with paid advertising, algorithms, the way news is shared, and filter bubbles that we should all know about if we are using the internet to understand our world.
 With students ever more attached to their phones, and their mental health in more jeopardy than ever before, addressing these issues in class so that students can understand their own technology, reflect on what it means to them, and spend time researching and writing meaningfully about these issues is well worth some class time.
 It’s also the kind of topic that’s likely to bring a lot of engagement, since students are highly invested in their own internet worlds.